DataDog/libdatadog/rfc/0001-crashtracker-user-visable-log.md

-# RFC 0001: Crashtracker Structured Log Format
+# RFC 0001: Crashtracker Structured Log Format (v1)

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [IETF RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 ## Summary
+This document describes version 1 of the crashinfo data format.

 ## Motivation
 The `libdatadog` crashtracker detects program crashes.